 Greece and wars is a famous historical theme, especially for Athens, since it was destroyed several times during its long history.
 The famous pic of 1944 showing British troops was taken at Kydathineon.

-Athens was invaded by Italy (October 1940) before Germany in April 1941.
-Athens Nazi occupation started in April 27 1941.
-The economic situation in the capital was more than bad.
+Athens was initially attacked by Italy (October 1940) before Germany did in April 1941.
+Athens Nazi occupation officially started in April 27 1941.
+The economic situation in Athens was more than bad.
 Black market was growing, prices were rising, and people trying to provide themselves with olive oil, grain or flour and cheese.
-Food was bought from nearby Turkey, but boat Curtulus was sunk in January 1942.
-On March 1942 the first international aid arrived in Greece from Swedish officials and also from Canada.
+Food was even bought from nearby Turkey, but boat Curtulus that was carrying the supplies was sunk on January 1942.
+On March 1942 the first international aid arrived in Greece from Sweden and Canada.

 German government provided itself with the famous loan in 1943 and in 1944.
 Nazis managed to destroy Greek economy since they printed their own money and Greek periphery didn’t sell products to Athens, since the Greek currency completely lost its value.
 Greek economy completely collapsed making the British pound the only trusted currency.